vjmurphy/examples/README.md

 Much of the work I did on Constant Contact is still there: we used a Bootstrap-influenced system, but, over time, it because more customized.

-These pages use a page-building system we created in Angular to enable people to rapidly create new pages.
+These pages use a page-building system created in Angular to enable people to rapidly create new pages.
 It would pull from templates created by the front-end team to assemble the pages.

 ### Constant Contact Marketing Site
 * https://www.constantcontact.com/index.jsp?ModPagespeed=off